zanshin/dotfiles/nvim/README.md

     plugins

 The configuration files for the plugins are all under the `lua/config` directory.
-There is also a separate directory for the language server configuration files, `lua/config/lsp`.

 ## Plug Ins
 These are the core plugins that I have installed.